ynnxl/ticker/README.md

 # ticker

 This program is a stock market analysis and asset managment software

+    npm start

-npm start to run the program
+(npm start to run the program

 ## Install Packages